5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/CPU_Power_Management_(SSDT-PLUG)/Install_Intel_PCM.md

 	```

 ## Thank Yous
-- Thanks to Dreamwhite and jozews321 for their help.
+- Thanks to Dreamwhite and jozews321 for their help
 - Thanks to User232 for the Uninstall Instructions